 Customer care works toward a similar goal but is much less calculated.
 Its purpose is to assist customers for the sake of helping them, even if the customer's goal isn't related to your business.
 By doing so, your company becomes a trusted resource in the eyes of your consumers.

-Since customer care is less quantifiable, it's easier to demonstrate it using live examples.
+Since customer care is less quantifiable than its closely-related counterparts, it's easier to demonstrate it using live examples.
 Luckily, we've tracked down some memorable instances of customer care and put them together in the section below.

 Customer Care Examples